Bayesian kernel machine regression-causal mediation analysis: Simulation Study

 \subsection{Simulation results}

-The empirical median and 95\% CIs of the estimates across the 500 simulated datasets for the five scenarios are displayed in Figure \ref{P2simresults} for the TE, NDE and NIE and Figure \ref{P2simresults_CDE} for the CDEs.
-We observed similar results for the TE as we did for the CDEs when we intervene to fix the mediator at its 25$^{th}$, 50$^{th}$, and 75$^{th}$ percentiles in the true underlying datasets.
+The empirical median and $2.5^{th}$ and $97.5^{th}$ percentiles across the 500 simulated datasets for the six scenarios are displayed in Figure \ref{P2simresults} for the TE, NDE and NIE and Figure \ref{P2simresults_CDE} for the CDEs.
 We noticed similar patterns in the empirical distributions for the TE, NDE, and NIE when $L=3$ and $L=10$.
-For scenario one, we observed equivalent performance of the methods across the mediation effects, with the exception that BKMR--CMA without variable selection is slightly biased when $L=10$.
-As the scenarios depart from linearity, we observe larger differences in the methods across the mediation effects.
-BKMR--CMA consistently had equal or smaller bias than the linear and traditional methods for scenarios two through four, with notably smaller bias when $L=10$.
-The largest difference between methods was for scenario four, the only case when two exposures have an effect on the mediator.
-Under this scenario, BKMR--CMA with and without variable selection was much closer to the truth for all effects than the other methods.
+We found BKMR-CMA and BKMR-CMA-VS were able to correctly estimate null effects for the NIE and NDE under different causal structures.
+For scenario 1, we observed equivalent performance of the methods across the mediation effects, as we expected with both $h_M(\cdot)$ and $h_Y(\cdot)$ being linear.
+As the scenarios depart from linearity, we observed large differences in the methods across the mediation effects.
+BKMR-CMA and BKMR-CMA-VS consistently had equal or notably smaller bias than the linear and traditional methods for scenarios 2 through 6.
+Notably, the $2.5^{th}$ and $97.5^{th}$ percentiles of the linear and traditional approach estimates for the TE under scenarios 3 through 6 did not contain the truth, for the NDE under scenario 3 did not contain the truth, and for the NIE under scenarios 4 through 6 did not contain the truth.
+When $L=10$, BKMR-CMA-VS was the least biased of all the methods.
+We observed similar results for the CDEs when we intervene to fix the mediator at its 25$^{th}$, 50$^{th}$, and 75$^{th}$ percentiles in the true underlying datasets as we do for the NDE, with larger differences between BKMR-CMA or BKMR-CMA-VS compared to the linear or traditional methods when the mediator is fixed at higher percentiles.

-The root mean squared error (rMSE) under the four data generating scenarios we considered are shown in Figure \ref{P2simresults_rMSE} for the TE, NDE and NIE and Figure \ref{P2simresults_rMSE_CDE} for the CDEs.
-Universally, we observed our BKMR--CMA approach with variable selection to perform on par or better than current methods in terms of rMSE.
-With a larger number of elements in the mixture, we saw BKMR--CMA with variable selection performed better than BKMR--CMA without variable selection.
-This suggests that as the number of exposures increases and the dose-response surfaces become increasingly more complex, BKMR-CMA outperforms other approaches with respect to estimation within a causal mediation framework.
+The root mean squared error (rMSE) under the six data generating scenarios we considered are shown in Figure \ref{P2simresults_rMSE} for the TE, NDE and NIE and Figure \ref{P2simresults_rMSE_CDE} for the CDEs.
+Universally, we observed our BKMR-CMA and BKMR-CMA-VS approaches performed on par or better than current methods in terms of rMSE, especially when the true effect is not null.
+With a larger number of elements in the mixture, BKMR-CMA-VS performed better than BKMR-CMA.
+This suggests that as the number of exposures increases and the dose-response surfaces become increasingly more complex, BKMR-CMA and BKMR-CMA-VS outperforms other approaches with respect to estimation within a causal mediation framework.